germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 as an application message in their send group.
 As in MLS, before encrypting an application message, Bob should incorporate any DMLS updates he has received.

-Each of the 3 MLS configurations of commit are possible:
+Each of the 3 MLS configurations of Commit are possible:
-* If Bob has observed no updates but wishes to issue an update, they can author an empty commit.
+* If Bob has observed no updates but wishes to issue an update, they can author an empty Commit.
 If bob has observed DMLS updates,
-* Bob can incorporate those updates without a DMLS of his own with a partial commit covering PSK proposals from each updated send group.
+* Bob can incorporate those updates without a DMLS of his own with a partial Commit covering PSK Proposals from each updated send group.
-* Alternatively, Bob can incorporate his own new keys by covering those PSK proposals with a full commit.
+* Alternatively, Bob can incorporate his own new keys by covering those PSK Proposals with a full Commit.

 ## UNPROTECT